ecg-marktplaats/marktplaats-api-guidelines/docs/intro.md

 Principles
 ----------

-The overarching theme for all following guidelines is "*No surprises*" since the users of the APIs can expect a certain behavior and continuity in our APIs.
+The overarching theme for all following guidelines is "No surprises" since the users of the APIs can expect a certain behavior and continuity in our APIs.

 *   *Changes must never break existing applications*